JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

     gcloud compute instances list

-### You should be able to use docker login at this moment, this will give you access to your dockerhub images
+### Authenticate to your docker repositories

     docker login

-You can also create a secret yaml file that you will use in your pods configuration yaml file, that should make sure your     authentication to your docker repository is shared across all your docker nodes.
-Learn more about this here, and read the comments because Kubernates documentation is outdated.
+At this point, if you want to deploy your containers easily without having to connect to each node and docker login / docker pull on these, you will use kubectl tool to deploy. kubectl need to be aware of your credentials for your docker repositories.
+For that, you will need to create a yaml file to generate a "secret".
+Learn more about this here, and read the comments because Kubernetes documentation is outdated.

     http://stackoverflow.com/questions/34290528/kubernetes-pullimageerror-using-docker-hub-with-a-private-image